dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/task_C/task_c3.md

 2. Goal-subject
 	- Students, because they are aquiring competence;
-	- Quizzes-tutor developers, because there's recognition involved in making a fine learning application that may be used at a greater scale;
 	- Schools that benefit from having this system for student evaluation, because they want to form competent engineers.

 3. Goal-object